gpaumier/gp2/src/articles/2009-05-16 five-fundraising-tips-for-wikimedia-chapters.rst

 Thanking your donors one year after they donated is completely unacceptable.
 If you do only one thing, thank your donors and stay in touch.
 You can't afford to lose them.
 When you've read a bit about donor relationship management, you'll understand how foolish this is.

 Also, try to walk in your donors shoes ("donor-centric approach").
 Why should I give to these Wikimedia folks?
-Really?

 5. Spend your money
 ===================